Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/color_ramp.rst

 .. figure:: /images/Compositing-ColorRamp_alpha.jpg

-   Using the ColorRamp node to create an alpha mask
+   Using the ColorRamp node to create an alpha mask.

 In the map above, a black and white swirl image, which is lacking an alpha channel,